I remember the very first time I started a ketogenic diet over 15+ years ago. I felt MISERABLE, and that's putting it lightly.

 You want your pee not crystal clear, nor super yellow.
 You want your urine to be a very, very light yellow-ish color.

-Use this chart as a good reference
+Use this chart as a good reference or read how much water you should drink on keto.

 I very rarely recommend exogenous ketones, but an excellent use for them is as a “bridge” between a carbohydrate diet and transitioning to a ketogenic diet.